 Once you have booked your ideal cruise vacation and all the associated onboard experiences, your next step is to decide what to do when you are off the ship.
 With so many options, first time cruisers might be a bit overwhelmed.
 To help with the planning process, we have put together our expert tips for booking the perfect shore excursions.

-Expert Tips for Booking the Perfect Shore Excursions
+Expert Tips to Book Shore Excursions

 What is a Shore Excursion?

 If you are new to cruising, you may not know the lingo.
 The term “shore excursion” can refer to any number of different activities that occur at each port of call.
-Cruise shore excursions occur off of the ship and are completed during the hours you are docked at the port.
+Cruise shore excursions occur off the ship and are completed during the hours you are docked at the port.

 Unless you are booked on a luxury cruise line, shore excursions are not covered in your cruise fare.
-You will have to pay extra for experiencing these new destinations.
+You will have to pay extra for experiencing these destinations.
 So, we always recommend reserving a portion of your travel budget for cruise shore excursions.

 You could explore the port on your own, head to a local restaurant or bar, or grab a taxi to the beach.
 Perhaps, you might even decide to stay on the ship.
 While your cruise ship will visit many exciting destinations, maybe you have no desire to visit a certain port.
 Or, you have visited so many times before that you decide to skip getting off the ship this time around.
 There are several advantages to staying on the ship while in port.